 If your shares are held in street name, your broker or other nominee has enclosed a proxy card for you to use to direct it how to vote your shares and may also provide additional voting instructions.
 Please instruct your broker or other nominee how to vote your shares using the form of proxy card you received from it or otherwise in accordance with the voting instructions you receive.
 Please return your completed proxy card to your broker or other nominee or contact the person responsible for your account so that your vote can be counted.
-If your broker or other nominee permits you to provide voting instructions via the Internet or by telephone, you may vote that way as well.
+If your broker or other nominee permits you to provide voting instructions via the Internet or by telephone, you may vote that way instead.
 You are also invited to attend the Annual Meeting.
-However, since you are not the shareholder of record, you may not vote these shares at the meeting unless you follow the instructions below under "How do I obtain admission to the Annual Meeting?".
+However, since you are not the shareholder of record, you may not vote these shares at the meeting unless you follow the instructions below under "How do I obtain admission to the Annual Meeting?"

-8. CAN I REVOKE MY PROXY OR CHANGE MY VOTE?
+7. CAN I REVOKE MY PROXY OR CHANGE MY VOTE?

 Yes.
-You may revoke your proxy at any time prior to its exercise at the Annual Meeting unless you virtually attend the Annual Meeting.
-If you attend the Annual Meeting, you may change your vote at any time until the polls are closed at the Annual Meeting.
-You may change your vote by either: (i) granting a new proxy bearing a later date (which automatically revokes the earlier proxy) whether made via the Internet, by telephone or by mail; (ii) if you are a shareholder of record, notifying the Corporate Secretary in writing at Forward Air Corporation, 1915 Snapps Ferry Road, Building N, Greeneville, Tennessee 37745 that you want to revoke your earlier proxy; or (iii) if you are attending the Annual Meeting virtually and vote by ballot during the meeting.
+You may revoke your proxy at any time prior to completion of voting at the Annual Meeting.
+You may change your vote by either: (i) granting a new proxy bearing a later date (which automatically revokes the earlier proxy) whether made via the Internet, by telephone or by mail; (ii) if you are a shareholder of record, notifying the Corporate Secretary in writing at Forward Air Corporation, 1915 Snapps Ferry Road, Building N, Greeneville, Tennessee 37745 that you want to revoke your earlier proxy; or (iii) if you are attending the Annual Meeting, vote by ballot during the meeting.
 Your attendance at the Annual Meeting will not automatically revoke your proxy unless you vote by ballot during the Annual Meeting.